Snake: Consumption

+Consuming snake flesh and related goods is a reflection of many cultures around the world, especially in Asian nations like China, Taiwan, Thailand, Indonesia, Vietnam, and Cambodia.
+Because of its supposed health benefits and aphrodisiac qualities, snake meat is frequently regarded as a delicacy and ingested.
+It is customary to drink wine laced with snake blood in an attempt to increase virility and vigor.
+Traditional Chinese medicine holds that snake wine, a traditional beverage infused with whole snakes, offers medicinal uses.
+Snake wine's origins are in Chinese culture.
+However, using snake goods creates moral questions about conservation and animal welfare.
+It is important to pay attention to and regulate the sustainable harvesting of snakes for human food, particularly in areas where snake populations are in decline as a result of habitat degradation and overexploitation.

 Pets

 In the Western world, some snakes are kept as pets, especially docile species such as the ball python and corn snake.
 To meet the demand, a captive breeding industry has developed.
 Snakes bred in captivity are considered preferable to specimens caught in the wild and tend to make better pets.
-Compared with more traditional types of companion animal, snakes can be very low-maintenance pets; they require minimal space, as most common species do not exceed 5 ft in length, and can be fed relatively infrequently—usually once every five to 14 days.
+Compared with more traditional types of companion animal, snakes can be very low-maintenance pets; they require minimal space, as most common species do not exceed 5 ft in length, and can be fed relatively infrequently—usually once every five to fourteen days.
 Certain snakes have a lifespan of more than 40 years if given proper care.